RGBCube/site/site/blog/nix-iceberg.md

 «derivation /nix/store/h27fzbivcxw0cc1bxyyyqyivpw9rsz6k-foo.drv»
 ```

-Here, it did create a `.drv` file.
-But that's it.
-There is no
+Here, it created a `.drv` file, which is how derivations are represented.
+But
-`/nix/store/AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA-foo` with contents `bar` to be
+that's it.
+There is no `/nix/store/AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA-foo` with
-seen.
+contents `bar` to be seen.

 ```nix
 nix-repl> :b pkgs.runCommand "foo" {} "echo 'bar' > $out"